New car rights: Can I reject my car?

 Patchy reliability and faulty engines can be stressful, but the good news is that the UK has strict laws designed to protect consumers.
 It's worth knowing that in many cases, you’ve got the law on your side.

-New cars are protected by the Sale of Goods Act, 1979, which means that you have a right to expect it to be of ‘satisfactory quality’.
+You have a right under consumer protection legislation to expect the car to be of ‘satisfactory quality’.
 This means it should get you form A to B without breaking down, it should be fit for use, as described and free of faults.

 However, remember that driver-error accidents and normal wear and tear isn’t covered, so things like brake pads, clutches and tyres are unlikely to be replaced free of charge.